Frederick James McCauley: Other contributions

 McCauley was a long-standing Justice of the Peace.
 At the time of his initial appointment in Queanbeyan in 1927 he was 21 - the youngest in the British Empire.
 He also served as a Justice of the Peace in the ACT from 1964 to 1992.

-McCauley was an advocate for the Jennings Germans - a group of around 150 single males who came to Canberra from Germany in the early 1950s to work for AV Jennings and became “the backbone of the young building industry”.
+McCauley was an advocate for the Jennings Germans - a group of around 150 single males who came to Canberra from Germany in the early 1950s to work for AVJennings and became "the backbone of the young building industry".

 Awards

 In 1972, McCauley was awarded an MBE for his services to industrial relations and government.
 McCauley was also recognised by The Canberra Times on several occasions, including a nomination in 1978 for “Canberran of the Year” and again in 2001 as one of the 75 faces that helped shaped Canberra.
-The ACT Building and Construction Industry Training Fund Authority continues to issue the F J McCauley Award – “a perpetual trophy awarded to the ACT Australian Apprentice of the Year … established as a tribute to Fred McCauley’s long standing commitment to the trades and trade training in the ACT”.
+The ACT Building and Construction Industry Training Fund Authority continues to issue the F J McCauley Award – "a perpetual trophy awarded to the ACT Australian Apprentice of the Year … established as a tribute to Fred McCauley’s long standing commitment to the trades and trade training in the ACT".